tobie/specref/README.md

 ```
 There now exists a Persistent URI Registry of EU Institutions and Bodies[1]
 which is to be used when referencing such documents.
-Unfortuntaly it doesn't use HTTPS yet.
+Unfortunately it doesn't use HTTPS yet.

 [1]: http://data.europa.eu/
 ```

 ### Hourly auto-updating

 There are scripts that pull fresh data from IETF, W3C, and WHATWG, and update their relevant files in the `refs` directory.
 These are now run hourly.
-Their output is tested, comitted and deployed without human intervention.
+Their output is tested, committed and deployed without human intervention.
 Content should now always be up to date.

 ### Manual changes

 Generally, manual changes should be limited to the `refs/biblio.json` file.

 If you have commit rights, please don't commit to main directly.
-Commit to a seperate branch (preferably to your fork) and send a pull request.
+Commit to a separate branch (preferably to your fork) and send a pull request.

 All changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/) and automatically deployed within minutes if all tests pass.
 You can check that your changes have been properly deployed on [www.specref.org](http://www.specref.org/), @-mention @tobie in a pull request comment if they haven't.